dvxf/tt07-dj8v-dac/docs/info.md

 Modem handshakes sound like music to your hears?
 It's your lucky day!
 Become a bit-crunching DJ thanks to 256 lo-fi glitchy settings.

-Connect a speaker to ua[0].
+Connect ua[0] -> TIA (opamp + resistor) -> speaker.
 Play with the DIP switches to change the loop settings.
 Suggested frequency/amp/passives TBD.

 # External hardware

-* No external hardware needed for demos
+* No external hardware needed for Demo 1
+* Speaker + Opamp + Resistor for Demo 2
 * Otherwise: Parallel Flash ROM + optional SRAM